 Family rules: the basics

-- children and young people learn where the limits are, and what’s expected of them
+- children and teenagers learn where the limits are, and what’s expected of them

-- adults be consistent in the way they treat younger family members.
+- adults be consistent in the way they treat children and teenagers.

 Who to involve in making rules